 The different courses have varying height requirements.
 To climb the children’s course, children must be at least 80 cm tall.
 Adults walk alongside the course.
 The two family courses have a height requirement of 110 cm, while the sport courses have a height requirement of 140 cm.

-All climbers must read the safe rules and sign a safety waiver.
+All climbers must read the safety rules and sign a safety waiver.
 One form per group / family.
 The form must be signed by a parent or an adult who is responsible for the group.
 If you purchase tickets online, the declaration is part of the booking process.
 Drop-in guests must sign the form at meet up.

 Use of drones in the park is forbidden.
 If bringing a drone to the park without permit, we will confiscate it upon arrival, and return it when you leave.